mjenior/riptide/README.md

 - **concordance** - Spearman correlation results between linear coefficients and median fluxes from sampling
 - **gpr_integration** - Whether GPR rules were considered during assignment of linear coefficients
 - **defined_coefficients** - Range of linear coefficients RIPTiDe is allowed to utilize provided as a list
+- **included_important** - Reactions or Genes included in the final model which the user defined as important
+- **additional_parameters** - Dictionary of additional parameters RIPTiDe uses

 ## Additional Information